wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 2.8 =
+New feature for Duplication of products.
+Performance improvements, enhancements and fixes.
+Recommended upgrade.

 = 2.7.2 =
 Must have upgrade.
 Fixes "Remote Connection Error" messages in WordPress admin.